• Home

 • Using a dough cutter, cut dough in half and cut each half into thirds.
 Then cut each third into thirds creating 18 pieces of dough.

-• To shape rolls, flatten into a small rectangle, then look at the rectangle as if you were to divide it into thirds, fold the edges down and under the middle third pinching seam.
-Place the roll seam side down in a greased 9x13 baking pan.
+• To shape rolls, flatten piece of dough into a small rectangle, then look at the rectangle as if you were to divide it into thirds, fold the edges over the middle third pinching seam.
+Place the roll seam side down in a greased 9x13 prepared pan.
 Repeat with remaining dough.
 Your pan should have 3 rows of 6 rolls.

 • Brush rolls with melted butter and sprinkle with a little bit extra salt.